 The EMG’s Issue Management Group on Tackling E-waste was established to increase knowledge sharing and awareness of this topic while aiming to analyse possible coordination efforts at the international level.
 Early work of the IMG included the publication of a report on a United Nation’s System-wide Response to Tackling E-waste, which offers recommendations on maximizing system-wide coherence towards a life-cycle approach to tackling e-waste.
 The report highlighted the need for strengthened collaboration among United Nations organisations, with over 20 organisations active in tackling e-waste and over 150 e-waste initiatives having been undertaken since 2004.

 In March 2018, a non-binding Letter of Intent was signed by seven organisations from the United Nations system, most active in addressing the global e-waste challenge.
 This paved the way for coordination and collaboration on United Nations system-wide support for e-waste management and the creation of an E-waste Coalition.

 Continued collaboration with important actors to encourage circular electrical and electronic equipment has led to increased collaboration between the signatories of the Letter and other entities like the World Economic Forum and the World Business Council for Sustainable Development.

 Since the signing of the Letter, initial steps have been taken leading to build a non-binding E-waste Coalition.

 This is being developed in line with the Letter’s aims of committing to increased collaboration, building partnerships and supporting Member States to address the global e-waste challenge.

-The E-waste Coalition is taking forward the four Areas of Cooperation laid out in the Letter:
+The E-waste Coalition is taking forward the three Areas of Cooperation laid out in the Letter:

 1.)
 Support a UN system-wide knowledge sharing platform on e-waste for UN entities